Subhadip90/Shopify-Clone/README.md

 # Hi Everyone!!
 Welcome to my world of projects 👋

-## Project Name: Paytm Clone by Tailwind CSS
+## Project Name: Shopify Clone by Tailwind CSS

 ---

 ### Project Descripttion

-> **This is a large project where I have made paytm clone by using Tailwind CSS and this project is mobile responsive also, Hope you like my project**
+> **This is a large project where I have made Shopify clone by using Tailwind CSS and this project is mobile responsive also, Hope you like my project**

 ---